Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 5. Mean difference:
          The sum of the difference is divided by the number of the pixels to obtain the mean difference.

+6. Threshold comparison:
+         The mean difference is compared to the threshold value, if it exceeds the threshold value then a blackout is applied.

 ## Works on: